The Biological Battery

 Two gradients dominate the resting cell:

 High outside (~140 mM), low inside (~10 mM).
-Sodium wants desperately to rush in — down its concentration gradient and pulled by the negative interior charge.
+Sodium is driven inward by both its concentration gradient and the negative interior charge.
 Both forces point inward.
 The membrane, at rest, barely lets it through.

 The Pump: Na⁺/K⁺ ATPase